jake-hannahan/Vibe-Check/README.md

 ## Project Initialization

-To vibe out on your local machine follow these steps.
+To vibe out on your local machine, follow these steps:

 1. Clone the repository to your local machine.
-1. CD into vibe-check.
+1. CD into vibe-check in your terminal.
-1. Create a .env
+1. Create a .env file.
     - Windows command: `type nul > .env`
     - Mac command: `touch .env`
 1. In that .env add `SIGNING_KEY = <any string>`
     - To get a 32-character key, open any docker container's terminal and run `openssl rand -hex 32`
-1. Run `docker volume create mongo-data`
+1. Open Docker and run `docker volume create mongo-data` in you terminal.
-1. Run `docker compose up`
+1. Run `docker compose up` in your terminal.
 1. View site at `localhost:3000`
+1. Congratulations!
+You're a part of the vibes!